privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 The URL from `m.sessionPtr['u']` will point directly to your IRMA server.
 This is intentional; the IRMA app should be able to access those endpoints too.

+Please remark that for cancellation there is no frontend specific endpoint at the IRMA server.
+Therefore, the URL of the cancellation endpoint deviates from the frontend endpoint format being specified by the [general `url` option](#state) above.

 #### Pairing
 The pairing state is an optional state that can be introduced to prevent QR theft, added between scanning a IRMA QR code and actually performing the session.